forest ecology and management

 2801 Sharon Turnpike; P.O.
 Box AB

 Charles Canham studies the dynamics of forest ecosystems and how they respond to a wide range of human impacts.
 Using field research, novel statistical methods, and computer models, Canham predicts forest response to factors including climate change, introduced pests and pathogens, logging regimes, and air pollution.

 Northeastern forests have been a critical source of carbon sequestration to combat climate change, and can also potentially provide a renewable energy source.
 Canham and his collaborators have developed methods to assess the tradeoffs between managing forests for carbon sequestration versus biomass energy production to ensure that forest biomass energy is truly carbon neutral.

 All of Canham’s work builds on a neighborhood theory of forest dynamics he has developed through research in forests around the world.
-The theory, and the computer model that encapsulates it, are particularly valuable in his work to explore the development of new forestry that can simultaneously maximize the ecological benefits of species diversity and carbon sequestration and the production of high-value forest products, through selective logging.
+The theory, and the computer model that encapsulates it (SORTIE-ND), are particularly valuable in his work to explore the development of new forestry that can simultaneously maximize the ecological benefits of species diversity and carbon sequestration and the production of high-value forest products.

 There have been suggestions that eastern US forests are ‘maturing’ and that their productivity and potential future carbon sequestration is declining.
 This issue has taken on heightened importance in policy debates about the role of forest carbon sequestration in climate change mitigation.

 Join us for a virtual book chat with Cary Institute of Ecosystem Studies’ forest ecologist Dr. Charlie Canham.
 He discusses his new book, Forests Adrift: Currents Shaping the Future of Northeastern Trees, ‘in conversation’ with Cary President Dr. Joshua Ginsberg.

 We hear a lot about how climate change will affect forests.
 Some projections show wholesale loss of species in the western U.S., due to fire and pests.